 We measured the passive attenuation performance using inertial sensors placed on ground and on the optical table as schematically shown in fig. 1.
 Signals from the sensors appropriately combined to obtain the seismic noise power spectral densities (PSDs) of all the six DOF are shown in figure 3.
-Blue curves are the ground spectra, and green curves are the optical table spectra.
+Black curves are the ground spectra, and gray curves are the optical table spectra.
 The high-frequency attenuation of the horizontal DOFs is more than 70dB.
-Attenuation in the frequency range from 15Hz to 40Hz is spoiled because of the pitch and roll resonances of the temporary stabilizing device.
-Resonances below 500 mHz are the undamped rigid body modes of SAS.
-The coarse leveling of the the spring box is probably responsible for the coupling among the DOFs.
+Attenuation in the frequency range from 15Hz to 40Hz is spoiled because of coil spring resonances in the